jinghuazhao/FM-pipeline/README.md

 quality.

 Optionally, a file is specified which contains sample to be excluded from the reference panel; one leaves it unspecified when not needed

-We illustrate use of 1000Genomes reference panel, available as [FUSION LD reference panel](https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2), the [code](1KG/1KG.sh) to generate `SNPinfo.dta.gz`, where we download and extract the data on the fly.
-The associate [p0.do](1KG/p0.do) is also given.

 ## Outputs